Croatia Yacht Charter Guide

-Providing charterers with a wonderful mix of simple and sophisticated, Croatia’s Dalmatian Coast has become one of the most popular cruising destinations for bay-hugging and island-grazing adventures.
-A plethora of new beach clubs and restaurants have recently joined the scene, making the beautiful coastline the East Med’s take on the French Riviera.
-From Split to Dubrovnik, the southern coast harbors glorious remnants of the past – Roman, Venetian and Austrian influences ooze from the architecture and cuisine.
+A Croatia superyacht charter is the ideal platform to explore the Dalmation Coast, one of the most popular cruising destinations in the Eastern Mediterranean.
+Superyachts are the ideal vessel on which to explore the secluded bays and more than 1,000 islands.
+As Croatia has become more and more popular amongst the yacht crowd, a number of new beach clubs and restaurants have popped up.
+The beautiful coastline now boasts a lifestyle to rival the French Riviera.
+Split, Dubrovnik, Hvar, Brac – just a few of the hot spots worth stepping ashore to.
+Along with its cosmopolitan offerings, the southern coast harbors glorious remnants of the past – Roman, Venetian and Austrian influences ooze from the architecture and cuisine.
 The heritage is evident wherever you cruise, and with more than 1,100 islands, it is a haven for the waterborne.

 DAYS 1 & 2